Considering adopting multiple cats at once but not sure if it’s a good idea?

 Anyone who adopts two cats can feel good about saving two lives.

-If you don’t adopt them, they would likely be put down due to shelter overcrowding.
+If you don’t adopt them, they will likely be put down due to shelter overcrowding.

 But even with all those benefits, there are some notable downsides to adopting multiple cats.

-These issues might not prohibit a person from adoption, but anyone looking to be a good owner needs to think about them beforehand.
+These issues might not prohibit a person from adopting, but anyone looking to be a good owner needs to think about them beforehand.

 1. More Costly

 Adopting a pet isn’t an inexpensive endeavor, considering the food, toys, litter, and other accessories.